Johnkayode/spotify-etl/README.md

 - Run `docker run --build` to build and run the containers
 - Open `localhost:8080` to view the Airflow UI (You might need to create a user)
 - Run the DAG
-- Open `localhost:5000` to view the analysis
+- Open `localhost:5000` to view the API